Domains

 What should I do if I discover a conflicting domain?

 Act quickly.
 Gather evidence of your rights and how the domain is being used, then seek advice on the most effective dispute route.
 Check where the contentious domain name is hosted and contact the hosting provider.
-They may have an abuse claim you can submit through their platform, although keep in mind that hosting providers are usually very reluctant to act unless there are special circumstances.
+They may have an abuse claim you can submit through their platform, although keep in mind that hosting providers are usually very reluctant to act on domain name abuse reports unless there are special circumstances.

 Should I contact the domain owner directly?

 It can sometimes work, but in many cases a structured dispute procedure is safer and more effective, particularly where bad faith is involved.
-Again, it may be impossible to identify the owner which rules out any form of contact
+Again, it may be impossible to identify the owner which rules out any form of contact.
+These days, the identities of registrant owners are almost always privacy-protected on public domain registers.

 How do I choose between UDRP and Nominet DRS?